yoann-dufresne/SLIM/README.md

 ### v0.5.3

-DTD: added an option for trimming the primers at the end of the reads in and a length filtering (primers dimers issue)
+DTD: added an option for trimming the primers at the end of the reads in (for fully overlapping pair-end reads) and a contig length filtering

 ### v0.5.2